Belle Knox

-Miriam Weeks, known by her stage name of Belle Knox, is an American former pornographic film actress.
-She is known for performing in pornography while studying at Duke University.
+Miriam Weeks, known professionally as Belle Knox, is an American former pornographic film actress.
+She began performing in pornography while studying at Duke University.

-Knox started doing pornography in 2013 to help pay for her $60,000 per year tuition costs.
+Knox started doing pornography in 2013 to help pay for her $60,000 per year tuition payments.
 In late 2013, her career became publicly known on campus, and she faced extensive in-person and online harassment.
-Knox took a college-sanctioned break from Duke University in early 2014 and later returned to continue her studies.
+Knox took a college-sanctioned break from Duke University in early 2014.

+Knox has won a 2014 Fanny Award and a 2015 XBIZ Award.
 Knox has publicly defended her decision to do the work, as well as explained her views of feminism and rights for sex workers.
 She believes her experiences are indicative of the rising costs of higher education in the United States.

-Knox has won a 2014 Fanny Award and a 2015 XBIZ Award.

 Career

 Knox decided to enter the pornography industry because she enjoyed sex and pornography, and the job offered much better compensation and working hours.
-In previous work as a waitress, Knox had a boss who treated her poorly and a schedule that interfered with her studies, for less than $400 a month (after taxes).
-Pornography would allow her to control her schedule, and she could make about $1,300 per scene.
-Knox had previously tried to apply for government loans, but was told that she was ineligible; and believed private student loans would "strap her family with debt".
+In previous work as a waitress, Knox had a boss who treated her poorly and a schedule that interfered with her studies, and was paid less than $400 a month (after taxes).
+She reasoned that pornography would allow her to control her schedule, and she could make about $1,300 per scene.
+Knox had previously tried to apply for government student loans but was told that she was ineligible, and believed private student loans would "strap her family with debt".

-She began working in pornography in November 2013, flying out to Los Angeles while on school breaks to perform in the films.
-Knox chose the name "Belle", inspired by Belle from Beauty and the Beast and the character of Belle from Secret Diary of a Call Girl; the name "Knox" is after Amanda Knox, exonerated in the murder of Meredith Kercher.
-In early 2015 Knox declined to comment on whether she was still filming adult movies.
+Knox began working in pornography in November 2013, flying to Los Angeles while on school breaks to perform in films.
+Knox chose the name "Belle", inspired by Belle from Beauty and the Beast and the character of Hannah Baxter (whose alter ego was named Belle) from Secret Diary of a Call Girl; she took the name "Knox" in admiration of Amanda Knox, exonerated in the murder of Meredith Kercher.
+In early 2015, Knox declined to comment on whether she was still filming adult movies.